Brown-Eyed Susan

 Aster family (Asteraceae)

 Description: This is a biennial or short-lived perennial plant up to 5' tall.
-It branches frequently at the leaf nodes and has a rather bushy appearance when mature.
-The stems are dark red and have conspicuous white hairs, particularly in the upper half of the plant.
+It branches frequently at the leaf axils and its appearance is rather bushy at maturity.
+The stems are dark red and they have conspicuous white hairs, particularly along the upper half of the plant.
 The alternate leaves are up to 4" long and 2" across.
-They are broadly ovate or lanceolate, slightly to coarsely serrated, and have a rough texture.
+They are lanceolate to ovate, slightly to coarsely dentate, and rough-textured from minute stiff hairs.
 Some of the lower leaves are divided into three lobes.
-At the end of each upper stem, a single composite flower develops with a daisy-like appearance.
-It is about 1½-2" across, with 6-12 yellow ray florets surrounding a brown flattened cone of numerous disk florets.
-The compound flowers have little or no scent.
-The blooming period occurs for a month or two during mid-summer to late summer.
-There are usually a half-dozen or more compound flowers in bloom at any given time, creating a showy effect.
-The achenes are 4-angled and have no tufts of hair.
-The root system is shallow and fibrous.
+Individual upper stems terminate in 1-2 flowerheads.
+Each flowerhead is about 1½-2" across, consisting of 6-12 ray florets that surround a brown to black flattened cone of numerous disk florets.
+The petaloid rays of the flowerheads are bright yellow and oblong in shape.
+The tiny disk florets are narrowly cylindrical.
+Around the base of each flowerhead, there are inner and outer floral bracts (phyllaries) that are green and ciliate.
+The flowerheads have little or no scent.

-Photographic Location: The photographs were taken at of plants growing in a wildflower garden at Crystal Lake Park, Urbana, Illinois.
+Photographic Location: The photographs were taken of plants growing in a wildflower garden at Crystal Lake Park, Urbana, Illinois.

 Return